Skip to main content

 Attached documents

-Francis Holland, Sloane Square, is an independent, selective, Church of England school for girls aged 11-18 with Sixth Form situated in Belgravia.
-There are currently over 570 students on roll.
-The School was named Sunday Times Independent Secondary School of the Year 2023 and is in the top 13 independent schools nationally for GCSE and A Level results, and in the top 8 in London.
+Francis Holland Sloane Square is an independent, selective, Church of England school for girls aged 11-18 with Sixth Form situated in Belgravia.
+There are currently over 600 pupils on roll.
+The school was named Sunday Times Independent Secondary School of the Year 2023 and was named as one of the top 40 independent schools in the UK in The Sunday Times’ Parent Power rankings for 2025.
+It was also named national winner of the School House Mind & Mental Health Champion Award 2025 and Finalist for both Independent School of the Year for Student Wellbeing 2025 and Muddy Stilettos Best Schools’ Passionate About Sport Award 2025.

-Francis Holland, Sloane Square was founded in 1881 by Reverend Canon Francis Holland.
-Three years later, the School moved to its current site on Graham Terrace, where it has since expanded to include a Junior School, the RIBA award-winning Centre for Creative Learning, a Centre for Creative Enterprise, and a transformational Sixth Form Centre, the Old School House, which increased the school site’s footprint by 15% in 2021 (909sqm).
-In September 2024, the Junior School relocated to a new location just off the King’s Road and became Francis Holland Preparatory School.
-The School is governed by the Francis Holland Schools Trust along with its sister school Francis Holland, Regent’s Park and Francis Holland Preparatory School.
+Francis Holland Sloane Square was founded in 1881 by Reverend Canon Francis Holland.
+Three years later, the School moved to its current site on Graham Terrace, where it has since expanded to include the RIBA award-winning Centre for Creative Learning, a Centre for Creative Enterprise, and a transformational Sixth Form Centre, the Old School House, which increased the school site’s footprint by 15% in 2021 (909sqm).
+In September 2024, the Junior School relocated to a beautiful new site just a 15-minute walk away down the King’s Road and became Francis Holland Preparatory School.
+The school is governed by the Francis Holland Schools Trust along with its sister school Francis Holland Regent’s Park and Francis Holland Preparatory School.

 Head